Mulesneha/VideoClip-AI/README.md

 python app.py

 Then open:
 http://127.0.0.1:7860

 🧠 How it works
-Upload a long video
+1.Upload a long video
-The system transcribes audio → text
+2.The system transcribes audio → text
-Detects important segments
+3.Detects important segments
-Extracts clips using MoviePy
+4.Extracts clips using MoviePy
-Returns top short videos
+5.Returns top short videos